 5. Provide outplacement support

-This comprehensive guide to managing layoffs can help organizations minimize the impact of it for their employees and for themselves – they can maintain the respect, morale, and support of the remaining members of their workforce while making the situation less traumatic for the employees being laid off.
+Organizations need to minimize the impact of layoffs for their employees and for themselves – so they can maintain the respect, morale, and support of the remaining members of their workforce while making the situation less traumatic for the employees being laid off.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)